dvidelabs/poly.shell/doc/api/shell.md

   regardless.
 The error stream is captured separately with the same limit.

 - `options.errStream`: optional error stream object similar to outStream.
-  Produce no output when `options.silent` is true.
+  Produces no output when `options.silent` is true.

 - `options.issuer`: optional name used for logging, overrides `host` and `name` for this purpose.
 Set by job control when creating a